Now a hotel, Castel Badia is a former convent rising near the road of the Val Pusteria

 Image gallery: Badia Castle

-Badia Castle, also known as Sonnenburg, overlooks Castelbadia, a hamlet of the municipality of San Lorenzo di Sebato from a small hill.
-Today, only the ruins of its curtain wall are still visible, whereas almost nothing has left of the former convent.
+Castel Badia, also known as Sonnenburg, overlooks the hamlet of Castelbadia part of the municipality of San Lorenzo di Sebato from a small hill.
+The remains of its mediaeval curtain walls are still visible, whereas only few rests of the former convent have survived to this day.

-This ancient monument was built with the aim to serve as a residence for the noble family Durn, but already around 1020 it became a renowned convent for noble women (Order of Saint Benedict).
-In 1785, emperor Joseph II closed the convent and transformed it into a military hospital.
+This ancient monument originally served as a noble residence for the noble family Lurn.
+Around 1020 however it was turned into a renowned convent for noble women (Order of Saint Benedict).
+In 1785 the emperor Joseph II closed the convent and transformed it into a military hospital.

 Contact info